 Wireguard VPN Setup Scenarios

 Since Wireguard is such a lightweight tool, it can easily be used on most existing hardware.
 The setup concept is quite similar to that of setting up a SSH server using keys.
-Briefly, the Wireguard setup steps include:
+Briefly, the Wireguard setup steps include (relevant guides linked below):